Stedelijk Museum Amsterdam: Weissman Building

 Dutch architect Adriaan Willem Weissman designed the building for the Stedelijk in 1895.
-The design of the upper façade and tower in a combination of pale stone and red brick give the exterior of the building a 16th-century Dutch Neo-Renaissance look.
-In 1938, director Willem Sandberg had the interior walls painted white, creating 'white cube' gallery spaces.
+The design of the upper façade and tower - a combination of pale stone and red brick - gave the exterior of the building a 16th-century Dutch look.
+In 1934, director Cornelis Baard ordered that the loggia above the museum's main entrance to be converted into an exhibition space and had several galleries repainted in light colours.
+When Röell took over in 1936, he installed light wall coverings inside some of the galleries and had new doorways put in on the upper-floor galleries.
+Then, in 1938, Röell had the polychrome staircase whitewashed and replaced the yellow glass in the skylight with lime-washed glass.
+In 1938, the then curator Willem Sandberg had the interior walls covered in white jute, creating an early forerunner of 'white cube' gallery spaces.
 Some years later, in 1954, Sandberg had the opportunity to build a largely glass extension flanking the Van Baerlestraat, which came to be referred to as the "Sandberg Wing".
 Sandberg also replaced the museum's heavy, rather uninviting doors with a glass entrance.
-In 1934, Baard turned the loggia above the museum's main entrance into an exhibition space and had several galleries repainted in light colors.
-When Röell took over in 1936, he installed light wall coverings inside some of the galleries and had new doorways put in on the upper-floor galleries.
-Then, in 1938, Röell had the polychrome staircase whitewashed and replaced the yellow glass in the skylight with lime-washed glass.